lfe/docs/community.md

 If you'd like to ask questions or just keep in touch with the project, you can do so via:

+* our project <a href="https://twitter.com/ErlangLisp">Twitter account</a>
+  where we chatter about related topics
 * our low-volume
   <a href="http://groups.google.com/group/lisp-flavoured-erlang">forum/mail list</a>
   on Google Groups
 * we have an IRC channel -- come by and say "hi" on <a href="http://webchat.freenode.net/?channels=erlang-lisp">#erlang-lisp</a> (Freenode.net)
-* our project <a href="https://twitter.com/ErlangLisp">Twitter account</a>
-  where news items of interest are posted
 * a <a href="https://plus.google.com/u/1/communities/103919485468949397234">Google+
   Community</a>
-* a <a href="https://www.youtube.com/channel/UCrHLs2pNgg6DMsJXOiiBLcg">YouTube</a> channel

 ## Blogs